Opposition to immigration: Intergenerational transmission

 Some research suggests that anti-immigration views are transmitted from older generations to younger generations.
 A 2015 study found that British communities that were more acceptant of Jews in medieval times show much more tolerance towards 20th century immigrants (chiefly Caribbean and South Asian immigrants) and 21st century immigrants (chiefly Eastern European), and less support for the far right.

-Cultural absolutism
+Cultural absolutism & Ethnocentrism

 The belief that some cultures are better than others, called cultural absolutism or cultural racism, is correlated with opposition to immigration.
+This is also known as ethnocentrism.

 Biological racism

 The belief that some groups of people are born with different psychological abilities or personalities was found to be correlated with opposition to immigration.

 Religion

-A 2017 study found that by emphasizing shared religion can produce more supportive attitudes toward refugees.
+A 2017 study found that emphasizing shared religion can produce more supportive attitudes toward refugees.
 A 2015 study of the US found that religion did not seem to determine opposition to immigration as while respondents were explicit about opposition to Muslim immigration, they also concealed significant opposition to Christian immigration due to social desirability bias.
 It was thus determined that religiosity or denomination did not determine explicit or implicit opposition and any differences were down to social desirability bias in this case.

 One 2018 study in the United Kingdom found that opposition to Muslim immigrants was not about a more negative view of Muslim (compared to Christian) immigrants but rather about rejecting fundamentalist religiosity.
 The study concluded that opposition based on religion was thus less about the religious group and more about political liberalism versus religious fundamentalism.